-BioKIDS is another of the curriculum partners selected for participation in the PADI Project.
-(See http://groundhog.sprl.umich.edu/site/biokids.html).
+BioKIDS: Kids' Inquiry of Diverse Species, is another of the curriculum partners selected for participation in the PADI Project.
+(See http://biokids.umich.edu).
 Under the direction of Dr. Nancy Butler Songer, this middle school focused curriculum has developed inquiry-based curriculum units in the topical areas of ecology, weather, and simple machines.
 NSF-funded, this innovative curriculum has been implemented in many classrooms in the Detroit Public Schools over the past four years.
 The BioKIDS curriculum was selected as a partner to the PADI Project for several reasons, including its relatively recent development as an inquiry-based curriculum that had incorporated some technology-based instructional supports.
 In addition, the scaling of BioKIDS was to occur in an urban school setting which would provide use of the assessment design system in educational settings that are charged with educating large numbers of underserved students.
 While the BioKIDS developers had created some new assessment tasks to be administered as part of their curriculum units and had identified some assessment tasks from existing science examinations, they had not established a formal assessment system to support their entire curriculum.

-The BioKIDS team began with three curricula units with different subject matter, which they distilled down to a core set of inquiry skills.
+The BioKIDS team began with a core set of inquiry skills they wished to foster systematically and sequentially throughout three consecutive curricular units for sixth grade science.
 They then proceeded to comb through the library of Design Patterns for existing useable patterns.
 Ultimately, the team found one Design Pattern that fit their needs (after a little refinement), and went on to generate two more Patterns from scratch.

-(The team was using the Design System at the very beginning, when the library of Design Patterns was still under development.)
+(The team was using the Design System in the early stages of the PADI project, when the library of Design Patterns was still under development.)